vinmk-git/Soil-Respiration-Model/README.md

 ## Key findings

 *Full results pending completion of all SSP scenario runs.*
+Based on the forest data from the Forest Resources Assessment 2025, [8] the model then projects relative and absolute soil respiration levels by 2099.

 Preliminary results suggest soil respiration increases across all biomes under warming, with the strongest absolute increases in tropical forests and the strongest relative increases in boreal systems — consistent with the literature on Q10 latitudinal gradients.